plamzi/Havoc/README.md

 http://www.mudportal.com/play?host=your-host-name&port=your-websocket-port&havoc=1

-The port parameter is optional if your websocket server is listening on the default port of 6001.
+The port parameter is optional if your Havoc websocket server is listening on the default port of 6001.

 By default, the cloud-based web app will load the graphical overhead map and will look for your world map images at: